 Pack light.
 I never needed as much as I packed… ever.
 I always wished I had brought a little less.
 We washed clothes in the sink or we sent them to a laundry or sometimes we had a washing machine in our lodgings.
 I never needed as much as I thought I did.
 The downside of packing too much is that you must carry it.
 We were in Asia, and let me tell you, Asian airports are huge and require miles of walking.
 More than once, things took longer than we expected and we found ourselves sprinting while carrying a new child and all the stuff we brought through the never-ending airport.
 Oh, how I wished I had brought less.
 Because the reality is…

 You can buy just about anything you need in your child’s country.
 Medicine, feminine protection, and baby diapers are about the only things I couldn’t find an equivalent for, or at least not a really good equivalent.
 Anything else?
 Well, it’s just like anywhere.
-There are large stores selling many things all over the world.
+Large stores are selling many things all over the world.
 You aren’t going to outer space.